wp-plugins/microblog-poster/readme.txt

 **diigo.com accounts** [Help with screenshots](http://efficientscripts.com/help/microblogposter/diigohelp "Diigo help with screenshots.")

-In addition to your username / password you'll need to create your own diigo App and generate an Api key.
+In addition to your Username and Password you will need to create your own Diigo App and generate an API Key.

-    1. Please go at this url: https://www.diigo.com/api_keys/new/ and Generate your diigo Api key. (you need to be logged in)
+    1. Please go at this Url: https://www.diigo.com/api_keys/new/ and generate your Diigo API Key.
+(You need to be logged in)

 **linkedin.com accounts** [Help with screenshots](http://efficientscripts.com/help/microblogposter/linkedinhelp "Linkedin help with screenshots.")

-    1. Please go at this url https://www.linkedin.com/secure/developer and click on 'Add New Application'.
+    1. Please go at this Url https://www.linkedin.com/secure/developer and click on 'Add New Application'.

     2. Fill in the required informations.
-    For 'Live Status', select Live.
+    For 'Live status', select Live.
-    Leave everything else by default.
+    Leave everything else by Default.
     Click the button 'Add Application'.

     3. Copy 'Api Key' and 'Secret Key', click 'Done'.